 The Australian Government’s $13.8 million Farm Co-Operatives and Collaboration Pilot Program (Farming Together) is investing into the Victorian dairy industry to help maximise profits at the farm gate.
-The Alpine Valleys Dairy Consortium (above) consists of Kiewa Valley farmers, is one of 14 successful grantees receiving funding through Southern Cross University.
+The Alpine Valleys Dairy Consortium (below) consists of Kiewa Valley farmers, is one of 14 successful grantees receiving funding through Southern Cross University.

 VICTORIA’S strong links with dairy co-ops have been revived with the formation of a new milk co-op in the state’s north-east.

 Kiewa Valley farmers, assisted by the Federal Government’s Farming Together program, last week successfully registered the Mountain Milk Cooperative Ltd.

 The founding group, comprising four farming families accounting for 18 million litres, plan to have their first milk on the shelves by mid-2018.

 The new co-op’s chairperson is Stuart Crosthwaite, a fifth-generation farmer milking 400 cows at Kergunyah South.
 He said his family, along with three others, sought assistance from the Farming Together program because they wanted to create a more positive outlook for the local industry.

 Late last month Murray Goulburn announced plans to sell the co-op’s assets to Canadian-based Saputo Dairy Australia for $1.3 billion.

 “We felt it was time to act,” Stuart said.
 “As farmers we want to have more control of our future, and not be directed by outside interests.”

 The founding group comprises Stuart and Sarah Crosthwaite, Patrick and Kerrie Glass, Scott and Belinda McKillop and Ian and Alice Holloway.